-Members oversee corporate governance through the Engaging with local people and other stakeholders to Audit and Assurance Committee, which receives reports from officers on elements of corporate governance.
+Members oversee corporate governance through the Audit and Assurance Committee, which receives reports from officers on elements of corporate governance.

 The following section sets out our arrangements for ensuring high standards of corporate governance at Cumbria County Council.

 Corporate Governance Framework